hjudkins9/Practice/tensorflow/flower_project/README.md

 - **Training Accuracy:** 99.6%
 - **Validation Accuracy:** 67.6%

-This reflects a **classic case of overfitting** — the model memorized training data well but struggled to generalize to unseen images.
+This reflects a common symptom of overfitting — the model memorized training data well but struggled to generalize to unseen images.

-This was due to removing **data augmentation layers** (`RandomFlip`, `RandomRotation`), as the converter could not process them.
+This was due to removing data augmentation layers (`RandomFlip`, `RandomRotation`), as the converter could not process them.
 Their inclusion caused a fatal `"Unknown layer"` error in TensorFlow.js.

 **Trade-off:**